Word Meanings - MAN - Book Publishers vocabulary database

 The quality or state of being inhuman; cruelty; barbarity.
 Man's inhumanity to man Makes countless thousands mourn.
 Burns. - AIRWOMAN

 Fem. of Englishman.
-Shak. - KERCHIEF
+Shak. - MISFORTUNED

 couvrechef, F. couvrechef, a head covering, fr. couvrir to cover + 1.
 A square of fine linen worn by women as a covering for the head; hence, anything similar in form or material, worn for ornament on other parts of the person; -- mostly used in - UNWOMAN